QBDI/QBDI/docs/source/cmake_target.rst

     find_package(QBDI REQUIRED HINTS "${EXTRACT_DIRECTORY}" NO_DEFAULT_PATH)
     find_package(QBDIPreload REQUIRED HINTS "${EXTRACT_DIRECTORY}" NO_DEFAULT_PATH)

-Once the package found, you can link your executable with the dynamic or the static library:
+Once the package is found, you can link your executable with the dynamic or the static library:

 .. code-block:: cmake